jnsp/nvim-config/README.md

 make install
 ```

-In my case, I have no problem in coloring of Vim editor through mosh and tmux after installing of the latest mosh.
+In my case, I have no problem in the coloring of Vim editor through mosh and tmux after installing of the latest mosh.
-If you can't solve the problem, just go with 256 color setting with mosh.
+If you can't solve the problem, go with 256 color setting with mosh.

 ## Something useful